 $110,000 is the average annual pay.

 Benefits: Due to its simple syntax, extensive library of standards and toolkits, and interoperability with other well-known programming languages like C and C++, Python is considered as a programming language that is straightforward to learn.
 In fact, according to Gorton, it’s the first language that children in the Align programme study.
-“A lot of fundamentals can be covered fast, and it’s quite simple to expand upon.”
+“A lot of computer science fundamentals can be covered fast, and it’s quite simple to expand upon.”
 Python is a well-liked programming language, particularly among startups, hence it is in great demand.

 Ranks first on the PYPL Popularity Index for March 2021 and third on the Tiobe Index for the same month.
 66.7% of developers on StackExchange in 2020 said they loved it, and 30% said they wanted to learn it.